politie/ngx-list-service/projects/ngx-list-service/README.md

 ### `nextPage()`

-If pagination is active, grab the next `slice` of data and emit the result to the `result$` observable.
+If pagination is active, grab the next `chunk` of data and emit the result to the `result$` observable.

 ### `prevPage()`

-If pagination is active, grab the previous `slice` of data and emit the result to the `result$` observable.
+If pagination is active, grab the previous `chunk` of data and emit the result to the `result$` observable.

 ### `goToPage(page: number)`